georgebrindeiro/map_manager_api/map_manager_api.rst

 A modern autonomous robotic system is composed of many software building blocks (SLAM, path planning, scene interpretation), most of them depending on some form of localisation and mapping.
 Therefore, there is a need for an API that allows these different elements to communicate, with as little interdependency as possible.
-This document describes such an API, based on the concept of a transactional map database.
+This document describes such an API, and discusses its implementation, based on the concept of a transactional map database.
 It aims at being as generic as possible and agnostic with respect to the implementation framework.
 It is designed to allow for a fully distributed back-end, while abstracting it in such a way that API users do not need to care about the back-end.